VoidLeech/VoidedEnlightenment/README.md

 - KleeSlabs compat.
 - Seamless compat.
 #### Removals
-- Disabled Enlightend's custom end fog, as it had jarring, sudden transitions.
+- Disabled Enlightend's custom end fog, as it has jarring, sudden transitions, and is the source of visual incompatibilities.
 - Ender Chests have the vanilla loot table and recipe instead of the Enlightend one requiring Malachite.
 - Turned off the one-time-per-world in-game advertising, see [details](src/main/java/com/github/voidleech/voided_enlightenment/mixin/misc/PatreonMessageMixin.java) if you're interested in supporting the dev of the original mod.
 - Liquid Ooze is no longer a swimmable liquid, isn't renewable via adjacent source blocks anymore, and is slightly slower to move through.